pkirilin/food-diary/README.md

 ## Main idea and goal

-The diary consists of **pages**.
-Each page is associated with some date and contains **notes** grouped by meal types (_breakfast, lunch etc._).
-Note contains information about **product** and its quantity.
-Products are grouped by **categories**.
-Each product has _name_ and _calories cost_ per 100 g of product's quantity recorded.
-Using this information the application is capable of calculating calories count of:
+The diary is organized by dates.
+Each date contains **notes** that are grouped by meal types (*breakfast*, *lunch*, etc.).
+A note includes information about a **product** and its quantity.
+Products are categorized into **categories**.
+Each product has a name and a calorie cost per 100 g of the product's quantity recorded.
+Using this information, the application can calculate the calorie count of a single note or a group of notes (for a specific meal type or date).

-- single note
-- notes group (e.g. for specific meal type)
-- the entire page.

-This information can be extremely useful for people who want to keep track of energy value of meals they eat every day.
+This information can be extremely useful for people who want to keep track of the energy value of the meals they consume daily.

 ## Quick start (docker-compose)